Skip to main content

 Standard Flux is the older solar-and-battery tariff.
 It combines import and export pricing with an overnight cheap period and a 16:00 to 19:00 peak period.
 The idea is simple: charge the battery when import is cheaper, then use or export stored energy when peak pricing makes it more valuable.

-For new switchers, Intelligent Octopus Flux is the more important page to check.
-It pairs with eligible batteries and lets Octopus optimise charging and discharging.
-That can remove some of the manual scheduling work, but it depends on your battery brand, solar setup, smart-meter connection, half-hourly readings and comfort with Octopus controlling the battery for the tariff.
+For automated battery control, Intelligent Octopus Flux is the separate page to check.
+It pairs with eligible batteries when the product is open and lets Octopus optimise charging and discharging.
+That can remove some of the manual scheduling work, but it depends on live product availability, your battery brand, installer support, warranty position, solar setup, smart-meter connection, half-hourly readings and comfort with Octopus controlling the battery for the tariff.

 Intelligent Octopus Go with solar